 - Epitaxy of 2D materials (Germanene, Stanene, Silicene, Graphene etc).

-- Integration of III-V (InSb, InGaAs, GaN etc) and other semiconductors with Si.
+- Epitaxy of III-V (InSb, InGaAs, GaN etc) semiconductors and their integration with Si.

 - Energy production, harvesting, storage and distribution.